Empowering First-Year Computer Science Ph.D. Students to Create a Culture that Values Community and Mental Health: Introduction

 The seminar aims to empower students to create a more inclusive and supportive culture around them by building resilience in them as researchers.
-It does this by teaching students to (1) meta-cognitively engage with their learning processes, developing self-regulatory competence (SRC), and (2) proactively examine academic cultural values and participate in shaping them.
-By making the seminar mandatory and by featuring small group discussion and reflection, we ensure all first-year students engage with these topics, and provide an environment in which they are encouraged to share their struggles in hope they develop habits to continue these conversations with peers even after the course.
+It does this by teaching students to (1) meta-cognitively engage with their learning processes, developing {\em self-regulatory competence} (SRC), and (2) proactively examine cultural values in academia and participate in shaping them.
+By making the seminar mandatory and featuring small group discussion and reflection, we ensure all first-year students engage with these topics, and provide an environment in which they are encouraged to share their struggles in hope they develop habits to continue these conversations with peers even after the course (see Appendix Figure \ref{fig:cycle}).

-We evaluated the seminar via an anonymized survey, asking students how key aspects of the seminar positively impacted their SRC, mental health and sense of community.
+We evaluated the seminar via an anonymized survey, asking students how different aspects of the seminar impacted their SRC, mental health and sense of community.
 The survey provides qualitative evidence of the students' experiences, suggesting that they improved in all three areas after completing the seminar.
-We provide an analysis of the limitations of our evaluation, which is non-longitudinal and does not have a hold-out group, and highlight insights that may inform similar efforts at other institutions.
+We also provide an analysis of the limitations of our evaluation, which is non-longitudinal and does not have a hold-out group, and highlight insights that may inform similar efforts at other institutions.
+We have published our course website and teaching materials online.\footnote{\textbf{Course website:} \url{https://yanivyacoby.github.io/harvard-cs290/}. \textbf{Teaching materials:} \url{https://yanivyacoby.github.io/harvard-cs290-teaching-materials/}.}